OpenAI o4-mini

-OpenAI o4-mini is a generative pre-trained transformer model created by OpenAI.
-On April 16, 2025, the o4-mini model was released to all ChatGPT users (including free-tier users) as well as via the Chat Completions API and Responses API.
+OpenAI o4-mini was a generative pre-trained transformer model created by OpenAI.
+On April 24, 2025, the o4-mini model was released to all ChatGPT users (including free-tier users) as well as via the Chat Completions API and Responses API.
+Its retirement from ChatGPT was announced on January 29, 2026, and it was retired on February 13, 2026.

 Additionally, OpenAI introduced the o4-mini-high model, which was made available exclusively to paid-tier ChatGPT users.
 The high model was a slower model which had a higher reasoning effort to produce more accurate responses.

-Unlike earlier models, o4-mini is capable of processing both text and images.
-It also allows to perform tasks like analyzing whiteboard sketches during its "chain-of-thought" phase.
+Unlike earlier models, o4-mini was capable of processing both text and images.
+It also allowed to perform tasks like analyzing whiteboard sketches during its "chain-of-thought" phase.

-o4-mini API providers says that it's designed to enhance decision-making across sectors by enabling utilities to forecast demand and analyze infrastructure data, supporting healthcare through extraction and interpretation of medical records and diagnostics, and assisting financial institutions with real-time regulatory compliance and risk assessment through automated document analysis and data processing.
-A study indicates that the o4-mini model shows substantial improvement in chemistry-related tasks compared to earlier non-reasoning models (including the GPT-3 era models), but it still lags behind more advanced reasoning-focused models such as the DeepSeek-R1 model.
+History

+Development and release

+Sam Altman initially planned to include o4-mini in GPT-5 instead of releasing them as stand-alone models.
+However, on April 16, 2025, o4-mini was released alongside OpenAI o3 to paid subscribers and via the OpenAI API.
+Both were released as vision-language models.
+On April 24, 2025, o4-mini was released to all ChatGPT users, including free-tier users, as well as via the Chat Completions API and Responses API.
+OpenAI o3 was made only available to paid subscribers.

+Retirement

+On January 29, 2026, the retirement of o4-mini was announced.
+It was retired from ChatGPT on February 13, 2026, alongside GPT-4o, GPT-5, GPT-4.1 mini, and GPT-4.1.